Create contact[Link]

 DNS Belgium EXTENSIONS:

 • <dnsbe:type> Contains the type of contact to create.
 Can be one of: ‘billing’, ‘licensee’, ‘onsite’, ‘tech’.
 As the type is required, the <extension> element must always be present.
 Read more about contact types.
-Note that type ‘licensee’ should be used for the registrant contact.
+Note that type ‘licensee’ should be used for the registrant contact and is subjected to strict validation to impose our Terms and conditions.

 • <dnsbe:vat> Contains the VAT of the contact.
 This tag is optional.